The Summer Solstice

 World Peace and Prayer Day

-This is an annual gathering of all nations and all faiths
+This is an annual solstice gathering of all nations and

-joining hearts in prayer for world peace and global
+all faiths joining hearts in prayer for world peace and

-healing.
-You are invited to gather at sacred sites
+global healing.
+You are invited to gather at sacred

-across the world, and make a great circle of prayer for
+sites globally, and make a great circle of prayer

 Chief Arvol Looking Horse, spiritual leader of the

-Sacred White Buffalo Calf Pipe, received the vision
+of the Sacred White Buffalo Calf Pipe, received

-for this day and performs ceremony each year
+the vision for this day and performs ceremony each

 Ceremony Suggestions